Introduction to Pensions (Basic)

 - Professionals working in related fields such as payroll, accounts and HR

-Lesley’s career in pensions has spanned more than 35 years and she has held a number of senior pensions management roles with organisations including HSBC, EMI, Motorola and Reed Elsevier.
+Lesley’s career in pensions has spanned nearly forty years and she has held a number of senior pensions management roles with organisations including HSBC, EMI, Motorola and Reed Elsevier.
 Lesley is a Fellow as well as one of the serving Vice Presidents of the Pensions Management Institute.
-She is an independent member of Prudential's Independent Governance Committee as well as its Master Trust Board and former Chair of UKSIF.
+She is a former independent member of Prudential's Independent Governance Committee and Master Trust Board and former Chair of UKSIF.

 Lesley's particular interest is in demonstrating how strong governance and engaging communications contributes to better outcomes for members of workplace pension schemes.